 Facebook was blocked mainly because Chinese officials wanted to prevent leak of vast Chinese customer data.
 In addition, there is simply too many fake news/information found in Facebook.
 Lastly, China has their own versions of social media called WeChat, Weibo & Renren.

 China seems to hate competition so much it blocked the most popular streaming site to make way for their own homegrown site called Youku.
-Youku basically works like Youtube, only it is fully regulated by the Chinese government and has a full control of the contents.
+Youku basically works like Youtube.
+Only, it is fully regulated by the Chinese government that has a full control of the contents.

 4. Blogging Platforms (WordPress, Blogspot, Blogger, Tumblr)

-With these free blogging platforms, anyone could voice out anything, even something that could be harmful to China’s authoritarian regime, hence these websites were blocked to avoid criticizing voices of people against the Chinese government.
+With these free blogging platforms, anyone could voice out anything, even something that could be harmful to China’s authoritarian regime.
+Hence, these websites were blocked to avoid the criticizing voices of people against the Chinese government.

 China blocked almost all porn sites for the same reason why it is banned in other countries: to prevent all kinds of perversions and to protect children and the image of femininity.

 Thepiratebay is the most popular niche for torrents and as this website promotes piracy and has sensitive contents, it has been blocked by China.